-The word Bobo Shanti is derived from Bobo, which stands for Black and Ashanti, which is the fierce African tribe from Kumasi, Ghana.
+The word Bobo Shanti is derived from Bobo, which stands for Black, and Ashanti, which is the fierce African tribe from Kumasi, Ghana.
 It is believed that most of the slaves brought to Jamaica were from the Ashanti tribe and are the ancestors of many Jamaicans.
 The late Prince Emanuel Charles Edwards founded the Bobo Shanti order in Jamaica in the 1950’s.
-The new he Bobo Shanti order leader is Trevor Stewart.
-The Bobo Shanti use Revelations 5 to justify Prince Emmanuel as the re-incarnate of the Christ.
+The new Bobo Shanti order leader is Trevor Stewart.
+The Bobo Shanti use Revelations 5 to justify Prince Emmanuel as the re-incarnate of Christ.
 He is regarded as the reincarnate Black Christ in a priestly state.
 He is called by most members of the Bobo Shanti as Prince Emmanuel Charles Edwards, without Mother or Father, a Priest of Melchezidek, the Black Christ in the Flesh.
 He, along with his descendants and Haile Selassie are seen as Gods.
 Marcus Garvey is regarded as a prophet.
-The Bobo Shanti believe in Black supremacy and that there should be repatriation of all black people to Africa.
-In addition the Bobo Shanti order also believe that black people should be reimbursed monetarily for slavery.
+The Bobo Shanti believe in Black supremacy and that there should be the repatriation of all black people to Africa.
+In addition, the Bobo Shanti order also believes that black people should be reimbursed monetarily for slavery.

-The members of the Bobo Shanti "house" are sometimes called Bobo Dreads.
+The members of the Bobo Shanti “house” are sometimes called Bobo Dreads.
 Members of this order dress very differently from all the other orders.
 They wear long robes and very tightly wrapped turbans.
 They also live separate from society and the other Rastafarian orders in their current base in the Nine Miles area of Bull Bay, Jamaica.
 They function similarly to the Accompong Maroons, even though it is not official, like an independent nation within Jamaica with their own constitution.
 They do not accept the values and lifestyle of the general Jamaican society.
-Their lifestyle closely emulates those of the Old Testament Jewish Mosaic Law, which includes the observation of the Sabbath from sundown on Friday to sundown on Saturday, hygiene laws for menstruating women and special greetings amongst themselves.
+Their lifestyle closely emulates those of the Old Testament Jewish Mosaic Law, which includes the observation of the Sabbath from sundown on Friday to sundown on Saturday, hygiene laws for menstruating women, and special greetings amongst themselves.
 No work is allowed during the Sabbath and the consumption of salt and oil is avoided.